DriftKing1998/NC-MCM-Visualizer/README.md

     import ncmcm
     ```
 3. **Usage:** the `ncmcm.ncmcm_classes.Database` class as a container for your neuronal and behavioral dataset
-4. **Tutorial:** Check out the demo-notebooks on the GitHub (`https://github.com/DriftKing1998/NC-MCM-Visualizer/tree/main/demos`).
+4. **Tutorial:** Check out the demo-notebooks on the GitHub (<a href=https://github.com/DriftKing1998/NC-MCM-Visualizer/tree/main/demos>here</a>).
 They serve as a useful starting point to explore the functionalities of `ncmcm`.

 ## Installation and usage information (for contributors)